Smartling/SmartlingHelp/_v2sections/strings.md

 ---

-The Strings API allows you to direcly upload strings to a Smartling project and fetch original strings or translations.
+The Strings API allows you to directly upload strings to a Smartling project and fetch original strings or translations.

 ## Hashcodes and Uniqueness